suryabhupa/ubuild-jekyll/index.md

   media_alignment: Right
   headline: Growing DFL with your help.
   content: Since our launch, we’ve received very positive feedback from students and
     researchers around the world.
-Now, we want to run new classes around the world.
+Now, we want to run new classes around the world.<br><br>
 - template: 1-column-text
   block: one-column-1
   headline: Depth First Learning Fellowship